Directors of Corporate Sponsorship

 Outlook

-The National Center for Charitable Statistics reports that there are more than 1.5 million nonprofit organizations including public charities and private organizations, and in 2016, donations from individuals, foundations and businesses were in excess of $390 billion.
-These statistics demonstrate the potential for corporate giving and sponsorship opportunities, and the need for professionals to...
+The Internal Revenue Service (IRS) reports that, in 2023, there are more than 1.8 million nonprofit organizations including public charities and private organizations, and donations from individuals, foundations and businesses were in excess of $697.1 billion (according to several sources, including the IRS).
+These statistics demonstrate the potential for corporate giving and sponsorship opport...